et-alii/Displacers/README.md

  <img src=https://github.com/et-alii/Displacers/blob/main/examples/tube.gif>

  ## Execution

+This program was tested with Python 3.10.6 on a Debian-based machine; as such, it might not work on other systems.

 1. Make sure you have [Python](https://www.python.org/downloads/) and [FFmpeg](https://ffmpeg.org/download.html) installed on your system (preferably the latest versions) by following the instructions on the corresponding download pages.
 2. Clone this repository: